 There was nothing else I could do or say, just let the chips fall.
 Let the dream go.
 Let it happen.
 Thus began a new chapter.
 A chapter I didn’t want to write, but had to.

 I host a women’s Bible study on Wednesday nights.
 Last night, I felt the Spirit speak straight to my heart.
 I went in heavy and came out reassured.
 Our lesson was all about the times in life when there are no answers.
-The illness or abuse of a child, the tragic death of a teen, the loss of a pregnant mother, a tornado that demolishes a town, a deranged shooter who kills the innocent, a dreaded diagnosis, a marriage torn apart by selfishness.
+The illness or abuse of a child, the tragic death of a teen, the loss of a pregnant mother, a tornado that demolishes a town, a deranged shooter who kills the innocent, a dreaded diagnosis, a marriage torn apart.
 So many events in this life that leave people looking to God and pastors with a “why”?
 “Why would God allow this?”
 “Where is this God you speak of in the midst of all this?”
 Traumatic events that change a life forever without permission…..on a dime.